auanasgheps/snapraid-aio-script/README.md

 First run `snapraid sync`.
 Once completed, the array will be ready to be used with this script.

 ## OMV5/6 and SnapRAID plugin
 Ignore what you see at _OMV GUI > Services > SnapRAID > Diff Script Settings_, since it only applies to the plugin's built-in script.
-Also don't forget to remove the built-in `omv-snapraid-diff` script from _OMV GUI > System > Scheduled Tasks_, either by deleting the job, or simply disabling it.
+Also don't forget to remove the built-in `omv-snapraid-diff` job from _OMV GUI > System > Scheduled Tasks_, either by deleting the job, or simply disabling it.

 ## Installing `hd-idle` for Automatic Disk Spindown
 If you would like to enable automatic disk spindown after the script job runs, then you will need to install `hd-idle`.
 The version included in default Debian and Ubuntu repositories is buggy and out of date - fortunately developer [adelolmo](https://github.com/adelolmo/hd-idle) has improved the project and released an updated version.